-- (a) Self-lapping, pressure maintaining locomotive brake equipment; - (b) Air flow indicator; - 1.
-The AFM test will be conducted as follows: - a.
+- Self-lapping, pressure maintaining locomotive brake equipment; - Air flow indicator;

+The AFM test will be conducted as follows:

+- a.
 Observe brake pipe flow indicator and note that the indicator is at or below 60 CFM. - b.
 Make a 20 PSI brake pipe service reduction after receiving the proper signal.
 (Do not cut out brake valve cut out cock.)
 Employees assisting the test will observe the car or cars of the train for the application of the brakes as required by the type of test being performed.
 After the proper signal, the Engineer will release the brakes and each brake will be inspected to see that all have released.
-Train may proceed upon indication that brakes have released, air pressure is increasing and air flow is decreasing. - 2.
-If at any time the air flow indicator becomes inoperative, the Engineer will revert to a brake pipe leakage test as prescribed in Rule A-6-2.
+Train may proceed upon indication that brakes have released, air pressure is increasing and air flow is decreasing.

+If at any time the air flow indicator becomes inoperative, the Engineer will revert to a brake pipe leakage test.
-A-6-2.

 BRAKE PIPE LEAKAGE TEST

-- (a) When signal is given to apply brakes for test, a 20 PSI brake pipe service reduction must be made.
+- a.
+When signal is given to apply brakes for test, a 20 PSI brake pipe service reduction must be made.
 After the service exhaust stops blowing, the brake valve must be lapped or cut out; then, allow 1 minute to permit pressure equalization.
-During the second minute, the brake pipe gauge must be observed to note that leakage does not exceed 5 PSI. - (b) When the leakage test has been completed, the brake pipe cut out must remain in the cut out position during the inspection of the application. - (c) When the inspection has been completed: - Move cut out cock to IN position. - 2.
-Release brakes.
-Each brake must be inspected to see that all have released.
+During the second minute, the brake pipe gauge must be observed to note that leakage does not exceed 5 PSI. - b.
+When the leakage test has been completed, the brake pipe cut out must remain in the cut out position during the inspection of the application. - c.
+When the inspection has been completed: - Move cut out cock to IN position. - Release brakes.
+Each brake must be inspected to see that all have released. - (k) Each side of each car must be inspected to determine that: - 1.
+Angle cocks and cut out cocks are properly positioned. - 2.
+Brakes are applied on each car. - 3.
+Piston travel is observed to be correct, as follows: - a. for cars equipped with 8-1/2 inch or 10 inch diameter brake cylinders, piston travel must be within 6 to 9 inches.
+(Per FRA waiver) If piston travel is less than 6 inches or more than 9 inches, adjust to 7-1/2 inches. - b. for cars not equipped with 8-1/2 inch or 10 inch diameter brake cylinders, piston travel must be within the limits indicated on stencil, sticker, decal or badge plate. - c. for truck-mounted brake cylinders, the minimum brake cylinder piston travel must be sufficient to provide proper brake shoe clearance. - 4.
+Brake rigging does not bind or foul and that all parts of the air brake equipment are properly secured.